PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Abstract

 \section{Abstract}

-As one of the paradigm examples to probe into pulsar magnetospheric dynamics, PSR B0943$+$10 (J0946$+$0951) manifests representatively, showing mode switch, orthogonal polarization and subpulse drifting.
-Both integrated and single pulses are studied with the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
-The mode switch phenomenon of this pulsar is studied using an eigen-mode searching method, based on parameter estimation.
+As one of the paradigm examples to probe into pulsar magnetospheric dynamics, PSR B0943$+$10 (J0946$+$0951) manifests representatively, showing mode switch, orthogonal polarization and subpulse drifting, frequently studied below 600~MHz.
+Here both integrated and single pulses are studied at a high frequency (1.25~GHz) with FAST.
+The mode switch is studied using a profile decomposition method.
 A phase space evolution for the pulsar's mode switch shows a strange-attractor-like pattern.
 The radiative geometry is proposed by fitting polarization position angles with the rotating vector model.
-The pulsar pulse profile is then mapped to the sparking location on pulsar surface, and the differences between the main pulse's and the precursor component's radiative process may explain the X-ray's synchronization with radio mode switch.
+The pulsar pulse profile is then mapped to the sparking locations on pulsar surface, and the differences between the main pulse's and the precursor component's radiative processes may explain the X-ray's synchronization with radio mode switch.
 Detailed single pulse studies on B0943$+$10's orthogonally polarized radiation are presented, which may support for certain models of radiative transfer of polarized emission.
-B0943$+$10's B and Q modes evolve differently with frequency and with proportions of orthogonal modes, which indicates possible magnetospheric changes during mode switch.
-An extra component is found in B mode, and it shows distinct polarization and modulation properties compared with main part of B mode pulse component.
-For Q mode pulse profile, the precursor and the main pulse components are orthogonally polarized, showing that the precursor component radiated farther from the pulsar could be radiated in O-mode (X-mode) if the main pulse originates from low altitude in X-mode (O-mode).
+Especially, the difference in OPMs' circular polarization might reflect the cyclotron absorption in pulsar magnetospheres.
+B0943$+$10's B and Q modes evolve differently with frequency and have different proportions of orthogonal modes, which indicates possible magnetospheric changes during mode switch.
+For Q mode pulse profile, the precursor and the main pulse components are orthogonally polarized, and are probably originated from different depths in the magnetosphere.
 The findings could impact significantly on pulsar electrodynamics and the radiative mechanism related.

 \keywords{polarimetry --- radio pulsars: individual: B0943$+$10 --- neutron stars --- radiative processes --- magnetospheric radio emissions --- plasma astrophysics }